thinkshout/thinkshout/blog/_posts/2014-04-07-refactoring-the-iats-drupal-module.md

 With the new PHP wrapper finished and unit tests passing, our attention shifted to the project we felt would most benefit from the work we'd done: the [Commerce iATS Drupal module](https://drupal.org/project/commerce_iats).
 This module leverages [Drupal Commerce](http://drupal.org/project/commerce) to facilitate payment processing via iATS Payments on any Drupal website.

-We had already integrated Commerce iATS into some of our clients' websites, so we knew it was a great module, but it was written before there was a standard iATS Payments PHP library and contained some unwieldy code that could be eliminated by using the new PHP wrapper.
+We had already integrated Commerce iATS into some of our clients' websites, so we knew it was a great module, but it was written before there was a standard iATS Payments PHP wrapper and contained some unwieldy code that could be eliminated by using the new PHP wrapper.
 With support from the community and sponsorship from iATS, we rewrote the module, drastically reducing complexity, which any engineer can appreciate, and improved stability, which site owners love even more.
 We're excited to replicate the success of our partnership with MailChimp, which created a win for the community, the vendor, and, yes, ThinkShout.

 ## Refactoring Commerce iATS

-In refactoring Commerce iATS, we didn't just plug in the PHP library and call it a day.
+In refactoring Commerce iATS, we didn't just plug in the PHP wrapper and call it a day.
 While Commerce iATS was originally written with support for only credit card payments, our PHP wrapper supports all payment methods provided by iATS Payments and we wanted to make sure Commerce iATS had room to grow and take advantage of those payment methods.

 ### Some of the problems